ocelotconsulting/elb-ssl-cert-lambda/README.md

         $ sbt clean assembly

 4. Upload JAR for JVM Lambda to AWS.
+In handler configuration, use the string for the public handler function `com.ocelotconsulting.ssl.IAMServerCertificateLambda::configureIAMCert`